alephium/www/src/content/blog/2024-09-01_Hashrate-Series--2--Goldshell-93cc51a86640/index.md

 description: 'The blockchain hashrate is directly correlated with network security.
 As a Proof-of-work blockchain, Alephium relies on active ecosystem…'
 ---

-The blockchain hashrate is directly correlated with network security.
-As a Proof-of-work blockchain, Alephium relies on active ecosystem…

----

 ### Hashrate Series \#2: Goldshell

 _The blockchain hashrate is directly correlated with network security.
 As a Proof-of-work blockchain, Alephium relies on active ecosystem actors to sustain and improve Alephium’s reliability.
 This series is about them, and after Nicehash, please welcome Goldshell._